Note: this blog post was updated on June 3, 2020.

 Better Customer Experience

 Above all, account-based marketing is about the customer.
 As a business professional yourself, you know that buyers are not looking for a sales call or a marketing email to kick off their research process.
 Rather, they want to explore solutions on their own terms and only receive communications from vendors when they’re meaningful and relevant.
-ABM makes it easy to deliver on this need across the entire buyer’s journey and customer lifecycle.
+Account based sales makes it easy to deliver on this need across the entire buyer’s journey and customer lifecycle.

 Ready to learn more about ABM?